Akoustis Technologies Inc (AKTS) Shares Soar Above 1-Year High - News Heater

-Akoustis Technologies Inc (NASDAQ: AKTS)’s stock price has gone rise by 17.65 in comparison to its previous close of 0.55, however, the company has experienced a 30.32% increase in its stock price over the last five trading days.
+Akoustis Technologies Inc (NASDAQ: AKTS)’s stock price has soared by 15.44 in relation to previous closing price of 0.49.
+Nevertheless, the company has seen a loss of -13.30% in its stock price over the last five trading days.
 Seeking Alpha reported 2023-09-06 that Akoustis Technologies, Inc. (NASDAQ:AKTS ) Q4 2023 Earnings Conference Call September 6, 2023 8:00 AM ET Company Participants Tom Sepenzis – Investor Relations Jeff Shealy – Founder & Chief Executive Officer Ken Boller – Chief Financial Officer Dave Aichele – EVP of Business Development Conference Call Participants Anthony Stoss – Craig-Hallum Craig Ellis – B. Riley Securities Suji Desilva – ROTH MKM Operator Good day, ladies and gentlemen, and welcome to the Akoustis Technologies Fiscal 2023 Fourth Quarter Conference Call.

 Is It Worth Investing in Akoustis Technologies Inc (NASDAQ: AKTS) Right Now?